ap0llo/changelog/docs/configuration.md

 #### Example

-The follwoing example shows ho to include changes of type `feat`, `fix` and `docs` in the change log:
+The following example shows how to include changes of type `feat`, `fix` and `docs` in the change log:

 ```json
 {